sakshamsharma/acehack/posts/2016-12-21-internsaga.md

 I saw all my friends land handsome interns, and, well ...
 It isn't too easy, having to sit with uncertainity.
 Some of them actually landed really nice internships.
 At one point, I actually regretted not sitting for the interviews.

 ### First rejection (or was it?)
 But after 2-3 weeks, somehow Google India showed up on the internship portal.
 I was quite double minded about that, but somehow applied.
-My initial plan was to *upgrade* this offer to a Google US offer, but later learnt that was not possible.
+My initial plan was to *upgrade* this offer to a Google US offer, but later learned that was not possible.
 Of all the things in the world that could have happened, they did not even shortlist my CV for an interview.
 This was unexpected, because (I thought) I had a great CV.
 Many people have told me that my CV showed interest in research, and they might have thought that I would leave the internship.
 I personally think it just got overlooked, or maybe it was actually bad.
 Did not really count as an interview rejection, but had to some how survive the disappointment that creeped up.
 This is not how I would have expected my first application to go.

 ### Second rejection (or was it?)
 Anyhow, come September, I had applied to Palantir through a referral, and gave their coding test.
 That's when I realized, how bad my interview skills were.
 I had never prepared for interviews, and suddenly it did not seem easy.
 This was a jolt to me, and no wonder, I got dropped there and then, in the Palantir process.